FDio/vpp/docs/configuration/reference.rst

 ^^^^^^^^^^^^^^

-Specify a number of workers to be created Workers are pinned to N consecutive CPU cores while skipping "skip-cores" CPU core(s) and main thread's CPU core
+Specify a number of workers to be created Workers are pinned to N consecutive CPU cores in VPP affinity list, while skipping "skip-cores" CPU core(s) and main thread's CPU core

 .. code-block:: console